wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    PROTIP: The Linux Foundation exam focuses on "pure" commands only and excludes add-ons such as OpenStack.

-<a target="_blank" href="https://medium.com/@krystiannowaczyk/how-i-passed-the-cka-certified-kubernetes-administrator-exam-f94b11566528">"How I passed the CKA (Certified Kubernetes Administrator) Exam"</a> by Krystian Nowaczyk (who maintains https://github.com/ramitsurana/awesome-kubernetes) provides a list of resources he used.
+<a target="_blank" href="https://medium.com/@krystiannowaczyk/how-i-passed-the-cka-certified-kubernetes-administrator-exam-f94b11566528">"How I passed the CKA (Certified Kubernetes Administrator) Exam"</a> by Krystian Nowaczyk (who maintains <a target="_blank" href="https://github.com/ramitsurana/awesome-kubernetes">github.com/ramitsurana/awesome-kubernetes</a>) provides a list of resources he used.

+<a target="_blank" href="https://medium.com/@writetomiglani/how-to-ace-the-certified-kubernetes-administrator-exam-in-7-days-e4603ac40746">"How to ace the CKA exam in 7 days</a> is click-bait?

 ## Free Playpen